 Social shopping includes sites like Groupon, LivingSocial, Poshmark, Etsy, Envato, and OpenSky these are few names where people are encouraged to purchase as a group to save money.

 Power of e-commerce community

 These platforms consist of communities in which shoppers and influencers share, discuss, and curate the types of items/services available.
-Shoppers ask questions about products, take opinions of others, and make purchasing decisions.
+For eg: Best Valentines Gift Ideas.
+Shoppers ask questions about products, take opinions of others, and make purchase decisions.
 These communities create an ideal marketplace for shoppers, so they can compare prices, bring friends along, and make purchases with the click of a button, all without stepping foot in a store.

 However, social e-commerce wouldn’t have been possible without the help of social media sites such as Facebook, Instagram, Pinterest, and Twitter.
 Where the shopper makes a purchase, and immediately share the link of that purchase via social media.

 Sharing about a purchase on a social site immediately connects shoppers to their social networks, making a large impact potentially for the retailer.
 This is the strategy for modern day ‘word-of-mouth’ marketing.